Quantum limits to the energy resolution of magnetic field sensors: Possible sources of technology-independent limits

 However elegant such a solution to the energy resolution question might appear, we believe it hides a subtle and incorrect assumption, and does not represent a fundamental limit.
 If we replace the ``ideal measurement'' of $\bar{B}$ with a more detailed model of the measurement, the problem becomes apparent.
 Imagine we fill the region ${\cal R}$ with a rigid sphere of zero temperature, uniformly magnetized material (e.g. a single ferromagnetic domain).
 We assume the energy of the ferromagnet is independent of its spin direction, and that it is ``stiff'' in the sense that all regions must share a single spin orientation.
-The measurement consists of allowing this object to freely precess in response to the field it experiences, and then observing its new orientation.
-If the initial state of this evolution is a product of the ground state of the magnet and the ground state of the field (vacuum), we would indeed observe a random precession, a noise signal due to the zero-point magnetic field.
-If, on the other hand, we take as our initial condition the minimum-energy state of the coupled field-ferromagnet system, we would -- simply because we are considering an energy eigenstate -- observe no precession, nor indeed change of any kind.
-From such an initial condition, any rotation of the system, even if stochastic, would at least temporarily violate angular momentum conservation and energy conservation.
+The measurement consists of allowing this object to freely rotate in response to the field it experiences, and then observing its new orientation.
+If the initial state of this evolution is a product of the ground state of the magnet and the ground state of the field (vacuum), we would indeed observe a random rotation, a noise signal due to the zero-point magnetic field.
+If, on the other hand, we take as our initial condition the minimum-energy state of the coupled field-ferromagnet system, we would -- simply because we are considering an energy eigenstate -- observe no rotation, nor indeed change of any kind.
+From such an initial condition, any rotation of the system, even if stochastic, would at least temporarily violate angular momentum conservation.
+See Appendix \ref{sec:QuantumSpinVacuum} for a more detailed discussion of this point.
 We conclude that this in-principle-possible magnetic sensor, embedded in vacuum and allowed to find equilibrium with it, would not experience a noise from vacuum fluctuations.